AnumQ/my-react-app-sample-google-login/README.md

 };
 ```

-with your own project's settings in Firebase
+with your own Firebase project's settings

 ## Development